A key to sustainable progress is marrying fierce self-discipline with fierce self-compassion.

-Self-discipline is pursuing what one thinks is right despite temptations to abandon it; focus on task hand; showing up consistently, even when you don’t want to.
+Self-discipline is pursuing what one thinks is right despite temptations to abandon it; focusing on the task at hand; and showing up consistently, even when you don’t want to.
 Self-compassion is being kind to yourself in the midst of struggle; creating space to hold softly what you are feeling.

 Self-compassion is especially powerful when things are hard or when you experience failure.
 Why?
 Simple.
 If when you fail you are judgmental and beat yourself up all you are doing is wasting energy.
 If you are kind to yourself, you can simply get up, adjust, and go again.